TycheSoftwares/custom-order-statuses-woocommerce/custom-order-statuses-woocommerce/readme.txt

 2. Order with custom status.

 == Changelog ==

+= 1.4.7 - 27/03/2019 =
+* Added uninstall.php to ensure the plugin settings are removed from the DB when the plugin is deleted.
+* Added check to ensure slugs from WC core cannot be added as custom statuses.
+This has been done to avoid conflicts.
+* Applied some bug fixes to ensure the plugin is in sync with the PRO version.

 = 1.4.6 - 16/11/2018 =
 * Author name and URL updated due to handover of the plugins.